xcore/sw_foc_motor_control/module_foc_qei/doc/programming.rst

 There may be gaps of upto 1 minute between each printed line.
 The whole test takes upto 10 minutes to run.

-For a explanation of the test results refer to the README in application directory app_test_qei
+For a explanation of the test results refer to the quickstart guide in doc_quickstart/qei/index.rst

 Trouble-shooting
 ................